if-not-nil/if-not-nil.github.io/content/lua-structs/index.md

 this is why methods are absolutely necessary for your code to be readable. and if you know what rust traits are, you probably know why i love them, too

 so, that's what i'll be implementing next. thanks for coming to my ted talk!

+dude also i randomly came across a comment on the internet of someone putting this blog among their two top favorite dev blogs it made me so happy that was the only reason i felt like writing about this one

 # plans